NathanHGayle/gambling_premises_uk/README.md

   2. Adding numerical metrics for Indicies of Deprivation 2019 and National Soci-Economic Class for correlation analysis.

 Analysis
-  1. The Spearman correlation method was selected to handle anomalies and thus better represent the raw scatter plot visualisation in the Power BI dashboard.
+  1. The Spearman correlation method was selected to handle anomalies and thus better represent the raw scatter plot visualisations in the Power BI dashboard.
-  2. The Power BI dashboard product aims to bring awareness to these correlation trends and increase visibility of gamling premises across constituencies.
+  2. The Power BI dashboard product aims to bring awareness to these correlations and show you all the gamling premises locations within your constituency.